Skip to content

 Log on as a service

-Log on as a service Properties
+Log on as a service properties

 Open ADS ports

-• STA Collector > XG Firewall (UDP 6060)
+• STA Collector > Sophos Firewall (UDP 6060)

-• XG Firewall > STA Collector (UDP 6677)
+• Sophos Firewall > STA Collector (UDP 6677)

 • STA Agent > STA Collector (TCP 5566)

-Workstation Polling Method (WMI) or Registry Read Access:
+Workstation polling method (WMI) or Registry Read Access:

-• Starting from TCP 135
+• Outbound TCP 135

-• Starting from TCP 445
+• Outbound TCP 445

 Logoff Detection Ping:

-• Outgoing ICMP
+• Outbound ICMP

 STAS Collector Test:

-• Incoming/Outgoing UDP 50001
+• Inbound/outbound UDP 50001

 STAS Configuration Sync:

-• Incoming/Outgoing TCP 27015
+• Inbound/outbound TCP 27015

-Note: RPC, RPC locator, DCOM and WMI services should also be enabled on the clients for WMI/Registry Read Access.
+Note: RPC, RPC Locator, DCOM and WMI services should also be enabled on clients for WMI/Registry Read Access.

-Add Active Directory Server on the Firewall
+Add Active Directory server on the firewall

-3. Download STAS tool
+3. Download the STAS tool

 Download Sophos Transparent Authentication Suite